Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 When to Use Selenium-RC?
 ------------------------
 Selenium-RC is the response for tests that need a little more than just simple browser actions and a linear execution.
 Selenium-RC allows the users to use the full power of programming languages, creating tests that can do things like read and write external files, make queries to a Data Base, send emails with test reports, practically anything a user can do with a normal application.

-You can see some examples of this in the `Sample Test Scripts`_ section, where we will explain how to develop complex tests and leverage the power of a real programming language on them.
+You can see some examples of this in the `Adding Some Spice to Your Tests`_ section, where you'll find some examples that demontrate the advantages of using all the power of a real programming language for your tests.

-..
-TODO: The content of sample test scripts section is not what is described here.
-For now I'm just explaining simple code on them.
-   I'll try to add a last subsection like "Adding spice to your tests".

 Basically, you will need to use Selenium-RC whenever your test requires logic not supported by running a script from Selenium-IDE.
 What sort of logic could